rstudio/academyDatasets/README.md

 [![R-CMD-check](https://github.com/rstudio/academyDatasets/workflows/R-CMD-check/badge.svg)](https://github.com/rstudio/academyDatasets/actions)
 <!-- badges: end -->

 Datasets for use with RStudio Academy exercises, tutorials, and recipes.
+View a summary of the datasets [using the data dictionary](dictionary.md).

 ## Installation